 “There’s not one drop of inferiority in my blood,” Midnight says as he first secures his mother, Umma, and sister, Naja, before setting off on a global journey to reclaim his wife.
 Midnight must travel across three countries and numerous cultures in his attempt to defeat his opponent.
 Along this magnificent journey he meets people who change him forever, even as he changes them.
 He encounters temptations he never would have imagined and takes risks that many a lesser man would say no to, all for the women he loves and is sworn to protect.

-Sister Souljah is best known for her work as a political activist and educator of underclass urban youth.
+Sister Souljah, bestselling author of Life After Death, is best known for her work as a political activist and educator of underclass urban youth.
 A graduate of Rutgers University, she is a beloved personality in her own community.
 She lives in New York with her husband and son.

 Get our latest book recommendations, author news, and competitions right to your inbox.